Five Ways Religion Destroys a Relationship With Christ

 In the Wizard of OZ, Dorothy was told to click her heels three times and say, "There's no place like home."
 She followed the instruction that were given to her personally.
 Others who did this may not have received the same results.
 When it comes to faith, simply doing or saying what you have seen or heard religiously without His backing can be dangerous.
 In Acts 19:11-20 the seven sons of Scheva attempted to be religious and cast out demons by the method Paul used, which was calling on the Name of Jesus.
 Paul was operating in faith but these young men were mimicking his actions without faith.
-The demons replied that they knew Jesus and Paul but did not know Scheva's sons and proceeded to tear the young men apart.
-The following are five things to consider which may indicate you are religious but do not have a relationship.
+The demons replied that they knew Jesus and Paul but did not know Scheva's 7 sons and proceeded to tear the young men apart.
+The following are five things to consider which may indicate you are religious but do not have a relationship with Him.

 1. Misusing scipture